belteki/DCO2/README.md

 This code can be run and edited in IPython Notebook.
 Running the code required the following packages:

-*program*   *version*
+*program*
 Python      3.5.2
 numpy       1.11.1
 pandas      0.18.1
 matplotlib  1.5.3
 scipy       0.18.1

 I recommend downloading these packages using the freely availably Anaconda built: https://www.continuum.io/downloads

-The outputs (numbers, tables, graphs) of this Notebook have been suppresses to comply with copyrights.
+The outputs (numbers, tables, graphs) of this Notebook have been suppressed to comply with copyrights.
 The corresponding data and graphs can be found in the paper.